axyz/anarchism/README.md

 this repository
 - Open an issue to propose an external project (available on npm) that may fit inside the library
-- bug fixing, testing and cross-browser issues solving are always welcome
+- Bug fixing, testing and cross-browser issues solving are always welcome
-- contribute to the example folder with interesting components created using anarchism
+- Contribute to the example folder with interesting components created using anarchism

 ## List of pure components